hipe/tmx/lib/skylab/fields/doc/009-the-parameter-narrative.md

 # the parameter narrative :[#009]

-## #storypoint-5 introduction
+## introduction

+this is an ancient legacy library, transplanted at least once (from [hl] to [fi]). this is one of the eariest parameter libraries.

-this is legacy. included in this node is the "worst thing i've ever done", at #storypoint-280. we intend to kill this with fire.
+included in this node is the "worst thing i've ever done", at #storypoint-280. we intend to kill this with fire.

-the fate of this node is discussed at [#fi-001] "discussion of the [..]". be sure to read that before investing in this at all. and then no matter what, don't invest in this at all.
+the fate of this node is discussed at [#001] "discussion of the [..]". be sure to read that before investing in this at all. and then no matter what, don't invest in this at all.